roadtocode4u/spaceship/docs/icp/01-introduction-to-html/01-introduction-to-html.md

 # Introduction to HTML

 **📝 Use of Browser**

 <img src="./chrome.png" alt="chrome" width="50px"/> <br/>

 <img src="./firefox.png" alt="firefox" width="50px"/>

 There are many different web browsers, like Google Chrome, Safari, and Mozilla Firefox.
-Browers are used to visit websites.
+Browsers are used to visit websites.
 Browser are send request to server (computer) and server give response to browser then browser will show content.

 **📝 Use of HTML**
 ```